From Wednesday, May 1, 2019 at 7

 Gentlemen the Great Rabbis

-Ladies and gentlemen, representatives of the Religions
+Ladies and Gentlemen, representatives of the Religions

 Mr. President of the Foundation for the Memory of the Shoah

-Mr. President of the Shoah Memorial
+Mr. the President of the Shoah Memorial

-Mr. President of the Consistory
+Mr. the President of the Consistory

 Mr. President of the MJLF